benycze/centos-p4-scl/README.md

 *This SCL environment is prepared for the Centos 8 Release*

-The package has a dependency on additional devtoolset packages.
-Therefore, you need to be able to install such packages to build it:
+The following dependencies are required to build RPM packages (this is typical development tools on Centos):
 * autoconf
 * automake
 * binutils